 Let $M$ be a projective manifold and $H$ an ample divisor on $M$.
 A torsion free sheaf $\F$ is semi-stable, with respect to $H$ , if

 for all subsheaf $\G \subset \F$.
-In the following corollary we show the relation betwing the semi-stability of the foliation and the positivity of the certain residues. \begin{corollary} Let $\mathcal{F}$ be a holomorphic foliation of dimension tow on a projective manifold with Picard group $Pic(X)=\mathbb{Z} \cdot H$ , for some $H$ ample divisor.
+In the following corollary we show the relation betwing the semi-stability of the foliation and the positivity of certain residues. \begin{corollary} Let $\mathcal{F}$ be a holomorphic foliation of dimension two on a projective manifold with Picard group $Pic(X)=\mathbb{Z} \cdot H$, for some $H$ ample divisor.
 If $\F$ is semi-stable, then